leszkolukasz/servlet-container/README.md

 ### HttpServletRequest and HttpServletResponse

 The most important functionalities of these classes are implemented.
-You can write to the client using (only) `PrintWriter`, set headers, response status.
-HttpServletRequest can extract the request url, HTTP method (GET, POST, DELETE, PATCH), query parameters and parameters from the body (in the case of POST).
+You can write to the client using (only) `PrintWriter`, set headers and response status.
+HttpServletRequest can extract the request URL, HTTP method (GET, POST, DELETE, PATCH), query parameters and parameters from the body (in the case of POST).
 Data is sent to the client after flushing the buffer or closing the `HttpServletResponse`.
-Using `RequestDispatcher`, you can send queries to other servlets including JSP sevlets.
+Using `RequestDispatcher`, you can send queries to other servlets including JSP servlets.

 ### Async Servlet

 There is support for async servlets.
 After `HttpServletRequest::startAsync` is executed, the request goes into asynchronous mode.
 There are two ways to use this mode.
 Any code will run as long as `AsyncContext::complete` is executed at some point, which terminates the connection to the client.
 You can also use `AsyncConext::start(Runnable)`, here you also need to execute `AsyncContext::complete` at some point.
 The latter is compatible with the Java Servlet API.
 It also supports timeout (`AsyncContext::setTimeout`) and `AsyncListener`.
-Async servlets are implemented using `CompletableFuture` so they will use ThreadPool seperate from the one used for synchronous clients.
+Async servlets are implemented using `CompletableFuture` so they will use ThreadPool separate from the one used for synchronous clients.

 ### Component scanning